How to Translate Content for International Marketing Success

 72.4% of consumers prefer purchasing products in their native language.

-Those numbers make one thing clear: if you want a share of international markets, you need marketing translation that actually works.
+If you want a share of those international markets, you need marketing translation that actually works.

 Whether you are targeting the North American market, French speaking consumers, or Chinese business audiences, quality translation plays a direct role in your international growth.